ISSArt-LLC/ISSArt-LLC.github.io/posts/2020-05-07-natural-language-processing-and-its-application-in-various-business-areas-to-optimize-processes.md

 Further, chatbots are increasingly being used in sales as well when it comes to striking a conversation with customers, scheduling appointments, and so much more.

-Long story short: If you’d want your chatbots to be highly conversational, then NLP is imperative.
+Long story short: If you'd want your chatbots to be highly conversational, then NLP is imperative.
 Even if your button-driven chatbot has some in-built NLP, it would be helpful when users ask questions.

 If integrating NLP into your chatbot seems to be a problem for you, try chatbot programming platforms such as SnatchBot.
 The platform provides a vast number of pre-made NLP functions that allow you to build the bot without any codes.
-It’s also an ideal platform for custom solutions at it could help you create a set of responses from scratch.
+It's also an ideal platform for custom solutions at it could help you create a set of responses from scratch.

 ## NLP-Powered Hiring and recruitment